belangeo/pyo/doc-sphinx/source/api/classes/expression.rst

 - (randf x y) : returns a pseudo-random floating-point number in the range between x and y.
 - (randi x y) : returns a pseudo-random integral number in the range between x and y.

+**Complex numbers**

+- (complex x y) : returns a complex number where x is the real part and y the imaginary part.
+- (real x) : returns the real part of the complex number x.
+- (imag x) : returns the imaginary part of the complex number x.

 **Filter functions**

+- (delay x) : one sample delay.
 - (sah x y) : samples and holds x value whenever y is smaller than its previous state.
 - (rpole x y) : real one-pole recursive filter. returns x + last_out * y.
 - (rzero x y) : real one-zero non-recursive filter. returns x - last_x * y.
+- (cpole x y) : complex one-pole recursive filter. x is the complex signal to filter, y is a complex coefficient, it returns a complex signal.
+- (czero x y) : complex one-zero non-recursive filter. x is the complex signal to filter, y is a complex coefficient, it returns a complex signal.

 **Constants**